Main Cable Acoustic Monitoring

 What acoustic monitoring cannot tell us is how many wires had broken before the system was installed, or how many wires are close to breaking as a result of corrosion.
 The only way to determine this is to wedge open the cables and carry out an internal inspection.

-Commissioning of the system was completed in August 2006 and both main cables are now continuously monitored.
+Commissioning of the system was completed in August 2006.

 - Main cable and anchorages update (17 February 2010)